 Meanwhile, in Africa, hemp was used to treat dysentery and fevers, and today, some tribes even use hemp to treat snake bites; in others, women will smoke it before childbirth.

 And during the 17th century, farmers were convinced by the magical power of hemp, picking the flowers from the plants and feeding them to their cattle as a means of protecting the animals from illness and evil.

 This was also around the time the British started growing hemp in their Canadian colonies before extending this operation to its US colonies soon after.

 Later, in 1839, an Irish physician by the name of William Brooke O’Shaughnessy published his assertions that cannabis was an effective treatment for rheumatism, rabies, epilepsy, and tetanus.
-He also wrote that a tincture of hemp and alcohol ingested orally was a potentially potent painkiller.
+He also claimed that a tincture of hemp and alcohol ingested orally was a potentially potent painkiller.